azanovivan02/JavaAsASecondLanguage/homework04/README.md

 Operator accepts records one at a time.
 Each time it can output either zero, one or more records (by passing them to `collector` object).
 Operator can store any info about previously seen rows inside itself.

-Operators can be roughly divided into three types: mappers, reducers and joiners.
+Operators can be roughly divided into two types: mappers and reducers.

 #### Mapper